General Indiana Continuing Legal Education Credit Requirements

 What are the Indiana CLE requirements for newly admitted attorneys?

-Newly admitted attorneys in Indiana must satisfy at least 6.00 hours of their CLE requirement by completing the Applied Professionalism Program for Newly Admitted Attorneys which has been accredited by the Indiana Commission for Continuing Legal Education.
-You must complete this program within your first 3-year educational period.
+- Including 6.00 required hours from an Applied Professionalism Program for Newly Admitted Attorneys, which has been accredited by the Indiana Commission for Continuing Legal Education (in-person).

-When does my first reporting period end?
+When does my first reporting period for Indiana end?

 Your first reporting period begins on January 1 after your admission to the Indiana State Bar and ends on December 31 of the third calendar year after your admission.